Illinois State Redbirds: Redbird 7

 On 7 April 2015, seven men died when a privately owned Cessna 414 carrying Redbirds men's basketball coach Torrey Ward, Deputy Director of Athletics Aaron Leetch, and five community members and athletics supporters crashed.
 The group was returning from Indianapolis, where they attended the NCAA Men's Division I Basketball Championship Final.
 The plane crashed in a soybean field outside of Central Illinois Regional Airport in McLean County.
 The University and Athletics Department memorialized the victims in several ways, including a uniform patch worn by all 19 teams throughout the 2015–16 sports seasons.
-In addition, a permanent memorial called Redbird Remembrance directly in the heart of the Redbird Athletics.
+Among other displays, the men are remembered in a permanent memorial called Redbird Remembrance, near the north entrance of Redbird Arena.

 Sports sponsored

 A member of the Missouri Valley Conference, Illinois State University sponsors eight men's and eleven women's teams in NCAA sanctioned sports: